jcaw/porthole/README.md

 <b>In the Client:</b>

-Send a POST request to port 8000 with the JSON-RPC 2.0 request encoded in the body and the basic authentication credentials in the header.
+Send a POST request to port 8000 with the JSON-RPC 2.0 request encoded in the body.
+Put the Basic Authentication credentials in the header.

 In Python: